-In 1722 Preston became the property of Sir John Eden of Windlestone, County Durham and in 1812 the property of David Burton Fowler.
-It was David Burton Fowler who commenced the construction of Preston Hall in 1825.
-This was also the year of the opening of the famous Stockton and Darlington Railway, which ran close to the grounds of Preston.
+In 1722 Preston became the property of Sir John Eden of Windlestone, County Durham and then in 1812 the property of David Burton Fowler.
+It was Burton Fowler who commenced the construction of Preston Hall in 1825.
+This was also the year of the opening of the famous Stockton and Darlington Railway, which ran close to the grounds of the hall.
 On the opening day of the railway, a famous race between a stagecoach and the Locomotion Number One is thought to have taken place along this particular stretch of the line.
 The victor is unrecorded.

-Preston Hall was sold to the local shipbuilder Robert Ropner in 1882 and in the following century passed into the hands of Stockton Borough Council, who opened the hall as a museum in 1953.
-The museum has an outstanding collection of weapons, furniture, toys, costumes and armour but is best known for its Victorian period rooms and a period street which are surprisingly not as well known as those at York or Beamish.
+The impressive array of armoury largely came from the bequest of Colonel Gilbert Ormerod (1879-1925) but the museum is best known for its Victorian period rooms and a period street which are surprisingly not as well known as those of the museums at York or Beamish.
 The shops in the museum street include a Grocers, Tobacconist, Taxidermist, Confectioner, Draper, Pawnbroker, Ironmongers, a Chemist and a Bank.

 The most outstanding exhibit is the beautiful atmospheric painting by the French artist Georges De La Tour (1593-1652) entitled The Dice Players.
 The Dice Players was purchased by the avid collector Edwin Clephan, the son of a baker in Silver Street, Stockton.
 Mr Clephan later moved to Leicester but in a deed of 1911 his art collection passed to his daughter Miss Annie Elizabeth Clephan.
 In 1930 the entire collection of paintings was left to the people of Stockton by Miss Clephan in memory of her father.